kkoscielniak/digital-garden/knowledge/ai/whisper.md

 title: Whisper
 ---

-_Whisper_ - A speech recognition model by OpenAI
+_Whisper_ - A speech recognition model by OpenAI.

 ## Create transcription for the mp4 video